DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world6.md

 Vanessa heard a voice behind her.
 She felt chills.
 Never before feeling such fear, she started turning her head back.
-There was running towards her Kay.
+There was running towards her Kai.

 _I see it now._

 _In this darkness Code Holder light would become a easy to spot marking._

-Therefore Kay, in order to take advantage of darkness, passed Code Holder to Rinne, since she can take Vanessa's magic.
+Therefore Kai, in order to take advantage of darkness, passed Code Holder to Rinne, since she can take Vanessa's magic.
 And instead he took a roundabout way to her back.

 "Finally you were able come this far."